GuloSolutions/gulo-browser-support/README.md

 **Browsers**

-We support all major browsers for mobile and desktop.
-The browser versions are covered by the guidelines below:
+We support all major browsers ([based on usage share of web browsers](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers)) for mobile and desktop.
+Specific browsers and versions are covered below:

 1. Chrome - 70 or above, [See releases](https://en.wikipedia.org/wiki/Google_Chrome_version_history).
 1. Safari - 13 or above, [See releases](https://en.wikipedia.org/wiki/Safari_version_history#Version_compatibility).